nithinbharathi/Versioneer/README.md

 Versioneer is a simple version control system implemented in Java.
 It allows you to track changes to files in a directory, similar to how Git works, by creating snapshots of file changes.
 The current implementation supports commands like init, add, commit and log.

-Following is an example illustrating the varioud methods avaiable:
+Following is an example illustrating the various methods avaiable:

 ```JAVA
 Versioneer versioneer = new Versioneer();